What investors need to keep in mind

 After the April, 2013 attacks during the Boston Marathon, the S&P 500 fell sharply during the day.
 However, the index rose 1.4% the following day.

-The stock exchange indexes for New York, Spain, and Britain all began to rebound soon after the terrorist attacks.
-In fact, with each ensuing attack, the markets took less time to recover from their initial declines.
+The stock exchange indexes for New York, Spain, and Britain all began to grow soon after the terrorist attacks.
+With each ensuing attack, the markets took less time to recover from their initial declines.

 The markets have sustained less damage due to terrorist attacks in ensuing years, for several reasons.